Netmera/consul-exporter-scraper/README.md

 This configuration file (`exporter.yaml`) is used to define the exporters to be scraped by the Prometheus Consul Exporter.
 You can specify the details of each exporter, including its name, port, and export type.

-- **consuladdress**: The address of the Consul service to connect to.
+- **consuladdresses**: The addresses of the Consul services to connect to.

 - **exporters**: A list of exporters to be scraped.
 Each exporter object should contain the following fields:
   - `name`: The name of the exporter.